groepl/Obsidian-Templates/README.md

 Or use it as part of the [Obsidian-Zettelkasten-Starter-Kit](https://github.com/groepl/Obsidian-Zettelkasten-Starter-Kit).

 ### Obsidian Plugins Needed
-- [Better Word Count](https://github.com/lukeleppan/better-word-count) - When you select text, it will count the selected words instead of the whole document.
 - [Book Search](https://github.com/anpigon/obsidian-book-search-plugin) - Easily creates book notes from Google Books API.
 - [Frontmatter Tag Suggest](https://github.com/jmilldotdev/obsidian-frontmatter-tag-suggest) - Autocompletes tags in the YAML frontmatter.
 - [DataView](https://github.com/blacksmithgu/obsidian-dataview) - Provides a query language for filtering, sorting, and extracting data from Markdown pages.